system-zero/system-zero/README.md

 This is a quite familiar pattern in programming, and because one of our primary intentions is to develop a programming kind of thought, we really want to apply such expressions in the command line, as it is almost a natural way of thinking.

 This `namespace` kind of concept, it is also assists tremendously to categorize applications, related to their functionality.
 We do that all the time.
 And also that is what the programmers are trying to do when they baptize their functions or their classes.
 Since the command line it is a public environment, this isn't always a possibility for application developers.
 So quite many, if not the most, they end up with a name, that isn't descriptive.
-I remember myself developing a man page for musca, which was an excellent fullscreen window manager for X, but the name is reffered to a constellation.
+I remember myself developing a man page for "musca", which was an excellent fullscreen window manager for X, but the name is reffered to a constellation.
 A really lovely name, if you are going to ask my opinion.